vippsas/vipps-login-api/api-guide/flows/phone-number-ciba-flows.md

 Standard definition: <https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#successful_authentication_request_acknowdlegment>

 Responses according to the standard.
-Note we do return an `interval` parameter which indicates the minimum amount of time in seconds that the Client MUST wait between polling requests to the token endpoint.
+Note, we do return an `interval` parameter which indicates the minimum amount of time in seconds that the Client MUST wait between polling requests to the token endpoint.

 ### Token request